There are 2 types of POA when conducting business with U.S. Customs.

 - Transacting customs business does not include the mere electronic transmission of data received for transmission to CBP and does not include a corporate compliance activity.

-Yet, a U.S. Customs Brokers license is not requred to do
+Yet, a U.S. Customs Brokers license is not required to import on behalf of an importer.

-- An importer or exporter transacting customs business solely on his own account and in no sense on behalf of another is not required to be licensed, nor are his authorized regular employees or officers who act only for him in the transaction of such business.
+- An importer or exporter can transact customs business solely on his own account and in no sense on behalf of another is not required to be licensed, nor are his authorized regular employees or officers who act only for him in the transaction of such business.

 - Marine Transactions